StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 Body image to the avatar
 Colorization of grayscale photos
 Medical scan to a real photo
-Real photo to an artist's painting
+Real photo to an artist's painting[71]

 ## Reference